-Angela Jacobsen, also known as OzSuperNanny, has worked with children in different countries for more than 15 years, including for celebrities and also ordinary parents needing help.
+Angela Jacobsen, also known as OzSuperNanny, has worked with children in different countries for more than 15 years, including for celebrities (Madonna) and ordinary parents needing help.
 Angela has studied child care, personality development and pediatric first aid.
-We have been hanging out over GooglePlus and many of our hangouts are here.

 Once a woman finds out she is pregnant, there are various aspects of preparation shared by Angela: